openSUSE/news-o-o/_posts/2011-01-01-opensuse-weekly-news-issue-156-is-out.markdown

 >
 > Using free software in education is not just about saving money.
 It's also about
-        preserving choice, not locking a student's experience into a certain way of doing something.FigureÂ 6, â€œThe Barnix distribution was designed by students at Barnfield College to ease people into the world of Linuxâ€
+        preserving choice, not locking a student's experience into a certain way of doing something.Figure 6, “The Barnix distribution was designed by students at Barnfield College to ease people into the world of Linux”
 >
 > With Linux, there's no vendor lock-in.
 Free software is more likely to be
         open-standards compliant, and it's going to be more open to different languages,